MoMus2000/Boa/README.md

 # Boa

-Boa is an interpreter written in Python.
+Boa is an interpreter written in Python and Go.
 It is inspired by Bob Nystrom's implementation of the Lox programming language.
-The project was originally intended to be written in Rust, but I found myself struggling with the borrow checker rather than enjoying the process of writing code, so I switched to Python for the initial implementation.
+The project was originally intended to be written in Rust, but I found myself struggling with the borrow checker rather than enjoying the process of writing code, so I switched to Python for the initial implementation and later reimplemented in Go to observe the speed up when switching to a compiled language.

 # Warning

 **Experimental Language:** This is an experimental language that is currently not optimized for performance nor considered stable.
-In benchmark tests, a simple for loop with computation is approximately **2000% slower** than Python.
+In benchmark tests, a simple for loop with computation is approximately **20X slower** than Python (when run using Python based Implementation) .
 Please keep this in mind if you plan to use this for your applications.

-**Note:** Future optimizations may improve performance, performance should not be considered on par with more mature languages like Python for simple computational tasks.
+**Note:** Future optimizations may improve performance, performance should not be considered on par with more mature languages for simple computational tasks.

 ## Setup